 Males and females age 14 – 18: 75 mcg/day

 Males and females age 19 and older: 90 mcg/day

 Safety and precautions while taking Vitamin K

-In case of liver disease Vitamin K is not effective for treating clotting problems caused by severe liver disease.
+In the case of the liver disease Vitamin K is not effective for treating clotting problems caused by severe the liver disease.
 In fact, high doses of vitamin K can make clotting problems worse in these people.